sandeshkhebudkar/HackerRank/Day1/way1/README.md

-It has all consol reading releted task
+It has all console reading releted task